DeepGraphLearning/MATH60629A_2025A/project.md

 ## Timeline
 - [Team Registration](https://hecmtl-my.sharepoint.com/:x:/g/personal/dena_firoozi_hec_ca/EfqzR4uXbiFElWDqMYWV1lwB6xolsAbMGYmsS7Ore-3_pg?e=AlqsdG).
 Teams of 3 or 4 students.
 Due: **February 2, 2024, by the end of the day EDT.**
 - Study plan, due: **between March 4-11, 2024 by 12pm** Upload the PDF of the proposal to ZoneCours/Remise de travaux) by the head of the team (one upload per each team).
 - Project meeting: **March 15, 2024**.
 If you want to meet earlier (in the week of March 4th and March 11th), that would be possible.
-You need to submit your study plan at leat 3 days ahead of the meeting and indicate in the plan that you want to meet earlier.
+You need to submit your study plan at least 3 days ahead of the meeting and indicate in the plan that you want to meet earlier.
 - Project Presentation, due: **April 10, 2024 (11:55 pm EDT)**.
 Upload the PDF of your poster/slides to ZoneCours/Remise de travaux by the head of the team (one upload per each team).
 - In-class Presentation, on **April 12, 2024**.
 - Final group report, due: **April 26, 2024 by the end of the day EDT**.
 Upload the PDF of the final group report to ZoneCours/Remise de travaux by the head of the team (one upload per each team).